 Resources

-Redkite’s team of social workers share their tips for taking care of your mental health while facing childhood cancer and COVID-19.
+Redkite’s team of social workers share their tips for taking care of your mental health while facing childhood cancer.

 What is Mental Health?

-Sometimes when we hear the words ‘mental health’ we associate them solely with mental illness.
-Mental health is for everyone though.
-And just like our physical health, what keeps it optimal changes from person to person.
+When we hear the words ‘mental health’ we sometimes associate them solely with mental illness.
+Mental health is for everyone though and just like our physical health, what keeps it optimal changes from person to person.

 Sometimes we can be going about life without even having to think about our mental health because we naturally engage in activities that help look after our well-being.
 On the other hand, some people might have had experiences, or might have natural sensitivities that make their mental health more vulnerable to fluctuation.